 Now, go to the desktop and you can find the backup that has been created in our Backup folder.

-Now, we can also backup only a database in mongodump using the –db option.
-I have an example database, so to backup only that I will use the below command.
+MongoDB also allows us to backup a specific database from a collection of databases in mongodump using the –db option.
+I have an ‘example’ database, so to backup only that, I will use the below command.

 mongodump --db example --out C:\Users\pc\Desktop\Backup

 Now, if we want to only backup a specific collection, we need to use the –collection option and give the collection name.
-Also, note that the database name is mandatory in this case, as mongodb needs to know about the database to search for the collection.
+Also, note that the database name is mandatory in this case, as MongoDB needs to know which is the database to search for in the collection.
 I have a products collection within the example database, so to backup only that I will use the below command.

 mongodump --db example --out C:\Users\pc\Desktop\Backup –collection products